Board of Governors of the BBC: Controversy

-The Thatcher government appointed a succession of governors with the apparent intent of bringing the BBC "into line" with government policy.
-Marmaduke Hussey was appointed chairman of the Board of Governors apparently with the specific agenda of bringing down the then-Director-General Alasdair Milne; this government also broke the tradition of always having a trade union leader on the Board of Governors.
+Margaret Thatcher's government appointed a succession of governors with the apparent intent of bringing the BBC "into line" with government policy.
+Marmaduke Hussey was appointed chairman of the Board of Governors apparently with the specific agenda of bringing down the then-Director-General, Alasdair Milne; this government also broke the tradition of always having a trade union leader on the Board of Governors.

-BBC director general Mark Thompson said "staff were "quite mystified" by the rise of Margaret Thatcher but that there was "less overt tribalism" among its journalists.